 - Decide all Party questions, controversies and contests arising within the County, with persons adversely affected having the right of appeal to the congressional district committee;

-- In the absence of an instruction to the contrary by the mass meeting, party canvass, convention or primary, nominate a candidate or candidates for public office by a two-thirds vote of those present in a formal meeting after due notice in the call of the meeting to all members of the Committee where the mass meeting, party canvass, convention or primary has failed to nominate such a candidate or candidates or where a vacancy arises after nomination;
+- In the absence of an instruction to the contrary by the mass meeting, party canvass, convention or primary, nominate a candidate or candidates for public office by a two-thirds vote of those members present in a formal meeting after due notice in the call of the meeting to all members of the Committee where the mass meeting, party canvass, convention or primary has failed to nominate such a candidate or candidates or where a vacancy arises after nomination;

 - In formal meeting by majority vote of those present, transfer members elected At-Large into County Committee vacancies in the precincts in which they are domiciled, provided that no transfer shall be made to fill a precinct vacancy for which there is a nomination pursuant to Subsection (5) pending;